 “[L]ight gloves are more esteemed than dark ones, and the prince of glove-colors is undeniably, lavender.”

-By the 1890s, white was the preferred glove color for both men and women and the pale or delicate tints preferred for evening parties.
+By the 1890s, glove etiquette noted that the preferred glove color for both men and women and the pale or delicate tints preferred for evening parties.
 Additionally, on formal occasions if a guest met an ungloved host or hostess, the host or hostess was advised to “have no occasion to feel offended if others also in full dress should extend a salutation with a gloved hand.”

 When attending a dinner party, people followed other glove etiquette rules.
 Ladies were cautioned to “never dine with their gloves on — unless their hands [were] not fit to be seen.”
 Additionally, people never removed their gloves until after being seated.
 The person then placed his or her gloves on his or her lap.
 The lap was the spot where the gloves remained throughout the meal, and a person’s napkin was the only thing placed over the gloves.
 At the end of the meal, after the final course — which was usually nuts or fruit — a person dipped his or her fingers into a finger glass or bowl.
 Then they dried their fingers and replaced their gloves.
 However, they did so “quietly and slowly, keeping [their] … hands … a little below the table.”